mccright/PythonLoggingExamples/readme.md

 None.
 These are not modules, just little code reminders.
 That said,  `tryloguru/LogTestLoGuru.py` requires `pip3 install loguru --user`.

+### What Should You Log?
+See some ideas at: [https://github.com/mccright/rand-notes/blob/master/Application-Logging.md](https://github.com/mccright/rand-notes/blob/master/Application-Logging.md)

 ### Explore later

 Try 'minilog' a minimalistic logging wrapper for Python.